bitaemi/rxjs-reactive-patterns/README.md

 ``git checkout -b custom-events`` and start implementing inside this new branch

+``ng g c event-bus-experiments``

+``ng g c lessons-list``

+``ng g c lessons-counter``

+Event Bus is an Observer interface with a notify method that gets some payload data (as parameter).

+The EventBus class is not visible in other components, as we export only an instance of it:

+``export const globalEventBus = new EventBus();``

 ## 2.4.
 Global Event Bus (is NOT Scallable in Complexity)

- Global Event Bus = is a mechanism that allows components to interact between them, without @Input and @Output parameters.
+ Global Event Bus = is a component communication mechanism (that allows components to interact with each other), without @Input and @Output parameters, but is NOT Scallable in Complexity -

+ that's why we USE Reactive Programming INSTEAD.

 ### 2.4.1.
 Implementing a Global Event Bus

 Install Lodash Library and its type definitons to have the autocomplete available:

-``yarn add loadash @types/loadash``
+``yarn add lodash @types/lodash``

 use it: ``import * as _ from 'loadash'``

-``_.remove`` method mutates the array that we pass to it.
+``_.remove`` method mutates the array that we pass to it by appling the second parameter = a function, to it.

 ### 2.4.2.
 Broadcast Application Data using the Global Event Bus

-Whenever component is initialized we are going to use the ``globalEventBus`` to notify all the subscribed Observers - in this case, we broadcast a list of lessons, to any observers that will need this data.
+Whenever component is initialized we are going to use the constantant ``globalEventBus``, instance of ``EventBus`` to notify all the subscribed Observers - in this case, we broadcast a list of lessons, to any observers that will need this data.

+``globalEventBus.notifyObservers(testLessons);``

 EventBusExperiments component, only knows about the ``globalEventBus``.

+``LessonsListComponent implements Observer`` otherwise, if it implements the OnInit, the notify wont be called.

 ### 2.4.3.
 Add Support for Different Types of Application Events